Brod8362/d4m/README.md

 ===

 - Why is DivaModLoader installation not supported on my platform?

+> As of d4m 0.3.0, `libarchive` should be bundled with all Windows installations.

 Currently, automatic DivaModLoader installation/updating depends on `libarchive`.
 Most Windows users likely don't have this installed, and I don't want to make it a hard dependency of the application.